idfyed/sample-php-app/README.md

 #### Authenticate

 Demonstrates authentication of a user either by requesting a default set of attribute or by selecting a subset of attributes to request.
-Once the authentication has been successfully completed, it is possible to add a value to the user's Diglias using the backend RP Management API.
+Once the authentication has been successfully completed, it is possible to add a value to the user's IDFyed using the backend RP Management API.

 #### Web Flow Connect

-This flow shows how to add a attribute to the user's Diglias profile as part of a normal authentication flow.
+This flow shows how to add a attribute to the user's IDFyed profile as part of a normal authentication flow.

 #### App Initiated

-A sample of how to implement App initiated flow where the user's journey starts by scanning a static QR code and ends up authenticated with a web page rendered in the user's web browser or web view in the Diglias app.
+A sample of how to implement App initiated flow where the user's journey starts by scanning a static QR code and ends up authenticated with a web page rendered in the user's web browser or web view in the IDFyed app.

 ## Running in Docker